Board of Directors

 Her favorite past time is zip-lining through the lush rainforests of Costa Rica and surfing the waves off Playa Grande Beach, where she continues to research the Leatherback turtles living along this Costa Rican beach.

-Andy Smith has been a web guru since he was 14 years old; back in the day when an I-MAC was the size of a baby Aldabra tortoise.
-He is a master at internet marketing, and is a critical piece to GREEN’S ability to reach Internationally via the worldwide web.
+Andy has been a web guru since the mid ’90s back in the day when computers were the size of a baby Aldabra tortoise.
+He is a master at digital marketing, and is a critical piece to GREEN’S ability to reach Internationally via the worldwide web.

 All of our videos, fundraisers, and educational programs are viewable because of Andy.

-Andy has a passion for the preservation of the native plants and trees found at the San Benito Wildlife and Nature Center, and takes an active role with both his MAC and his shovel and pruners.
+Andy has a passion for the preservation of the native plants and trees found at the San Benito Wildlife and Nature Center.
+He is our horticultural apprentice, and takes an active role with tech outreach opportunities.